MasaCMS/documentation/01_getting-started/00_quick-start/index.md

 6. Type in the following command:  `docker-compose up`.
 Two Docker containers will start, one for the database and one for Masa CMS.

    NOTE: Mac users will have to change the port number for the database container, since that port is already in use by the OS itself.
+You can do this by editing the 'docker-compose.yml' file.
+Change the variables `MURA_DBCONNECTIONSTRING` and `MURA_DBPORT`.
+Also be sure to change the port number on line 51 for het MySQL Docker container accordingly.
    {: .alert .alert-warning }

 7. Goto [http://localhost:8080](http://localhost:8080) to visit your local Masa CMS site.